bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Longterm metrics are any prometheus rule that have the label ``group: longterm-metrics`` or in other words are selectable using prometheus' ``'{group="longterm-metrics"}'`` query filter.
-To add some default longterm metrics rules also enable the |prometheus-longterm-rules|_ component.
+To add some default longterm metrics rules also enable the |optional-components-prometheus-longterm-rules|_ component.

 You may also choose to create your own set of rules instead of, or as well as, the default ones.
 See how to :ref:`add additional rules here <monitoring-customize-the-component>`.